vinicius111andrade/marvel-app/readme.md

 3. Compile SDK: determines which API level your app will be compiled with.
 Using the latest API allows us developers to leverage the latest features.
 - The compileSDK can not be lower than the targetSDK.
 - The targetSDK can be lower than the compileSDK.
+## Network - API and Interceptor
+I used OkHttp to build my client and Retrofit to build the service.
+The base URL for this Marvel API is "https://gateway.marvel.com/".
+I had to create an account on their web site and was provided a pair of API keys in order to consume the API, a public and a private one.
+They are a requirement for this API.
+Then, on my http request, I had to pass 3 values as query parameters.
+1. Public API Key - provided by Marvel
+2. Time Stamp - generated in run time, using the System clock
+3. Hash - generated from a string composed of the time stamp, the private key and the public key.
+To generate the hash the [MD5 message-digest algorithm](https://en.wikipedia.org/wiki/MD5) is used, which produces a 128-bit hash and can be used as a checksum.

+Here we have a documentation about the [Marvel API authorization process](https://developer.marvel.com/documentation/authorization).

+I stored both my public and private API keys on the local.properties files and exposed it in the code using build variables.
+This allowed me to include the local.properties files on the .gitignore file, resulting in my keys not being tracked by Git and being hidden from the internet.
+An attacker could still find these files if he had my apk, but this was not an issue for this project.
+The attacker job could be made harder by allowing obfuscation of the code, by setting isMinifyEnabled to true on the build.gradle from the app module.
 ## Pagination
 ## Favorites
 ## Sharing Image